sap-tutorials/Tutorials/tutorials/hana-dbx-export-import/hana-dbx-export-import.md

     The wizard makes use of the import from statement.
 An example is shown below:

     ```SQL
-    DELETE FROM hotel.maintenance;
+    DELETE FROM HOTEL.MAINTENANCE;
     IMPORT FROM PARQUET FILE 'azure://danstestsa:sp=racwdl&st=2021-01-09T13:00:46Z&se=2021-01-10T13:00:46Z&sv=2019-12-12&sr=c&sig=TP%2BVYhcvSPDc4DZxcls6vN%2BCLHDNagedbei2IuEZsWU%3D@myblobcontainer/maintenance.parquet' INTO HOTEL.MAINTENANCE;
     ```

 3. With SAP HANA, express edition, the following commands can be executed to export and import from a directory on the SAP HANA filesystem assuming that the directory exists and the user `hxeadm` has permission to access it.

     ```SQL
-    EXPORT INTO '/tmp/export/maintenance.csv' FROM hotel.maintenance WITH COLUMN LIST IN FIRST ROW;
+    EXPORT INTO '/tmp/export/maintenance.csv' FROM HOTEL.MAINTENANCE WITH COLUMN LIST IN FIRST ROW;
-    DELETE FROM hotel.maintenance;
+    DELETE FROM HOTEL.MAINTENANCE;
     ALTER SYSTEM ALTER CONFIGURATION ('indexserver.ini', 'system') set ('import_export', 'csv_import_path_filter') = '/tmp/export' WITH RECONFIGURE;
-    IMPORT FROM CSV FILE '/tmp/export/maintenance.csv' INTO hotel.maintenance WITH COLUMN LIST IN FIRST ROW ERROR LOG 'error_log.txt';
+    IMPORT FROM CSV FILE '/tmp/export/maintenance.csv' INTO HOTEL.MAINTENANCE WITH COLUMN LIST IN FIRST ROW ERROR LOG 'error_log.txt';
     ```

 [DONE]